makew0rld/go-gemini/README.md

 ## Notes

 This library only works with Go 1.12 and higher.

+Use the latest tag, and not the latest commit, if you want relatively reliable code.
+Code in the latest master might be untested/buggy.

 ## License
 This library is under the ISC License, see the [LICENSE](./LICENSE) file for details.